ceciliamoura/tech-e_haven_analysis/README.md

     	* Top-performing month: December.
 Nearly $1.2 million in sales
 * 2021: Shift in Purchasing Behavior.
 Despite a 15% decline in AOV, order volume reached a record high (up 6%), indicating a shift towards lower-priced items.
 * 2021-2022: Declining Trend.
 A declining trend in sales revenue, AOV, and order volume occurred from 2020 to 2022
-* Average monthly sales have decreased, reaching a low in October 2022
-* A clear seasonal pattern emerges, with sales consistently peaking at the end of the year and reaching their nadir in February across all regions.
-Despite this seasonality, recent trends raise concerns

 ![Screenshot 2025-02-25 at 11 04 58 AM](https://github.com/user-attachments/assets/071e187c-d2a6-47e6-8672-3ebf9ccedff4)